-Powered by EcoVadis' platform and scalable methodology, which offers deeper transparency and insight into supply chain partners' corporate social responsibility (CSR) practices, RHI members will be able to identify suppliers with high-performing CSR efforts and best practices, mitigate risk and drive value with suppliers.
+Powered by EcoVadis' platform and scalable methodology, which offers deeper transparency and insight into supply chain partners' corporate social responsibility (CSR) practices, RHI members will be

+5 p.56, 2022 Teva ESG Progress Report. able to identify suppliers with high-performing CSR efforts and best practices, mitigate risk and drive value with suppliers.

-In 2021 Teva retained its EcoVadis Silver Medal and was ranked in the top 12% of all companies rated by EcoVadis for responsible conduct in environmental, labour and human rights practices, ethics and sustainable procurement practices.
+In 2022 Teva was ranked in the top 9% of all companies rated by EcoVadis for responsible conduct in environmental, labour and human rights practices, ethics and sustainable procurement practices.

-As part of our long-term sustainable procurement goals, which Teva set on a global level in 2021, we will work towards:
+As part of Teva's global long-term sustainable procurement goals, we are working towards:

-- Assessing 100% of critical suppliers on ESG performance by 2025; - Achieving bronze or higher score for more than 75% of critical suppliers in EcoVadis by 2025; and - Achieving silver or higher score for more than 50% of critical suppliers in EcoVadis by 2025
+- Assessing 100% of critical suppliers on ESG performance by 2025; - Achieving bronze or higher score for more than 75% of critical suppliers in EcoVadis by 2025; and - Achieving silver or higher score for more than 50% of critical suppliers in EcoVadis by 2025.